Benjamin Sobieck

 About Me:

-By day, I'm online editor for a magazine group.
+By day, I'm an online editor for an international publisher of enthusiast titles.
 By night, I write.

-Author of crime thriller novel, "Cleansing Eden," the Maynard Soloman crime fiction short story humor series and many flash fiction works.
+I'm the author of crime thriller novel, "Cleansing Eden: The Celebrity Murders," the Maynard Soloman crime fiction short story humor series and many flash fiction works.

 I Am A: